monsoonmaelstrom/book2/book2.md

 “Okay.
 Can I get one of you guys to hold her in place?
 Still-still.
 Barely breathing still.
 I don’t want to have to split my attention doing that as well.”

-“Yeah, I’ll do it,” Alex tells me.
+“Yeah, I’ll do it,” Alex volunteers.

 “Thanks.”
 I sigh.
 “Davy, can you make sure no one interferes?
 I don’t think anyone will, but make sure.”